-Use of the word brand as both a noun and a verb has massively increased in frequency since the end of 19c, and particularly over the past 30 years.
+Use of the word brand as both a noun and a verb has massively increased in frequency since the end of C19, and particularly over the past thirty years.
 The derived noun branding has seen an even more meteoric rise in frequency of use over a similar period.
-Although brand has had, and still has, a number of meanings, it appears incontrovertible that its present ubiquity derives from its place in the language of marketing and consumption that pervades contemporary society.
+Although brand has had, and still has, a number of meanings, it appears incontrovertible that its present ubiquity derives from its place in the language of marketing and consumption.

-The first meaning of a brand given here, as both noun and verb, was already recognised in the 1883 Trade Marks Act, which gave specific protection to brands as marks which were ‘woven, stamped or burnt’ into goods.
-However, it was quickly recognised that there was little practical difference between a trade mark and a brand, both serving as indications of origin; and the word brand was dropped from that Act as constituting simply a subspecies of trade mark.
+The first meaning of a brand given here, as both noun and verb, was already recognized in the 1883 Trade Marks Act, which gave specific protection to brands as marks that were “printed, impressed, or woven” into goods.
+However, it was quickly recognized that there was little practical difference between a trademark and a brand, both serving as indications of origin; and the word brand was dropped from that Act as constituting simply a subspecies of trademark.
 Indeed, unlike a registered trademark, there is no legal definition of a brand, either in the US or in the UK, even though the words trademark and brand are used interchangeably, including by the judiciary.

 In contemporary society, the words brand and branding are used not only in the context of commerce.
-They are also increasingly deployed to explain important political and social phenomena.
-One prominent example is how these words have been used in relation to the rise and popularity of the terrorist group Islamic State of Iraq and Levant (ISIL/IS) and its ‘brand of jihadism’ (BBC, 30/6/2014).
-In an article in the Washington Post entitled, “How to fight the Islamic State’s brand appeal”, one analyst has described IS as “representing one of the world’s most powerful brands”, its power being claimed to lie in its ability to attract supporters through a “narrative ” of “suffering” Muslims fighting “corrupt governments ” (May 12, 2015).
-While it is unclear from such an account whether IS deliberately sought to become a brand, others have ascribed a conscious branding strategy to the group, a strategy which consists among other things of its use of product placement, social media and a nurturing of “celebrity warriors” such as Jihadi John (Independent, 9/3/2015).
-It has also been claimed that the IS “black flag” brand has been placed on merchandise including watches and t-shirts, as well as more importantly on UN food parcels, as a way of imposing the IS “brand across the region”.
-(Int’l Business Times, 10/2/2015).
+They are also increasingly deployed to explain political and social concerns, such as the “brand of jihadism” promulgated by the Islamic State of Iraq and the Levant (ISIL/IS) (BBC, June 30, 2014).
+In an article titled, “How to fight the Islamic State’s ‘brand appeal,’” one analyst described IS as “one of the world’s most powerful brands” (Washington Post, May 12, 2015).
+While it is unclear from such an account whether IS deliberately sought to become a brand, others have ascribed a conscious branding strategy to the group, a strategy that consists, among other things, of its use of product placement, social media, and a nurturing of “celebrity warriors” such as Jihadi John (Independent, March 9, 2015).
+It has also been claimed that the IS “black flag” brand has been placed on merchandise including watches and T-shirts, as well as more importantly on UN food parcels, as a way of imposing the IS “brand across the region” (Int’l Business Times, February 10, 2015).
 Still other commentators have likened IS to a franchise, in which loosely affiliated groups adopt the IS brand to enhance their own legitimacy, much like the franchising undertaken by well-known fast food chains.
-Indeed, a recent study for the US Department for Homeland Security entitled “The Islamic State of Iraq and the Levant: Branding, Leadership Culture and Lethal Attraction” concluded that the “organisational legitimacy” of ISIS has been achieved through “a unique combination of strong leadership style, strategic branding, and a consistent message”, summarised in the report as “ISIL Sells Success”.
+Indeed, a recent study for the US Department of Homeland Security titled “The Islamic State of Iraq and the Levant: Branding, Leadership Culture and Lethal Attraction” concluded that the “organizational legitimacy” of ISIS has been achieved through “a unique combination of the strong leadership style, strategic branding, and consistent message,” summarized in the report as “ISIL Sells Success.”

-How far use of the words brand, branding and to brand has increased in significance is a marker of how far we have become a consumer society.
-In the case of IS, a social and political movement which might once have been explained by its ideological appeal to a particular class or other social group on the basis of its political programme, perhaps supported through use of propaganda, has been reconceptualised as a brand manager which attracts followers (presumably, consumers) through its brand appeal.
-Small wonder that when one brand analyst (Sophie Devonshire, on BBC Today, 28/5/2015) was asked to discuss the likelihood of FIFA changing its ways as a result of withdrawal of brand sponsorship, she concluded that anything was possible, as “brands have the power to change the world.”
+The increasing significance of the words brand, branding, and to brand marks how fully we have become a consumer society.
+In the case of IS, a social and political movement that might once have been explained by its ideological appeal to a particular class or other social group on the basis of its political program, perhaps supported through use of propaganda, has been reconceptualized as a brand manager that attracts followers (presumably, consumers) through its brand appeal.
+Small wonder that when one brand analyst (Sophie Devonshire, on BBC Today, May 28, 2015) was asked to discuss the likelihood of FIFA changing its ways as a result of withdrawal of brand sponsorship, she concluded that anything was possible, as “brands have the power to change the world.”